merenlab/merenlab.org/software/anvio/help/index.md

 Listed below a total of 67 programs.

 * **[anvi-analyze-synteny](programs/anvi-analyze-synteny)**: This program helps you extract synteny patterns from a group of similar loci or genomes.
-This is accomplished by deconstructing contigs into Ngrams (group of neighboring genes of which N is the number of genes) of gene functions using a sliding window method.
-Once completed, anvi&#39;o will export a table with Ngrams counts for you to work with.
+This is accomplished by deconstructing contigs into Ngrams (group of neighboring genes of which N is the number of genes) using a sliding window method.
+Once completed, anvi&#39;o will export a table with Ngrams for you to work with.
+If more than one annotation source is provided, please designate which annotation_source anvio should use to make the Ngrams with using the --ngram-source parameter (e.g. gene_clusters, COG_FUNCTION).
 By default anvi&#39;o will ignore Ngrams that contain genes without annotations.
 If you would like to override this, you can use the --analyze-unknown-functions flag..
 <span>**Provides**: <span class="artifact-p">[ngrams](artifacts/ngrams)</span> /
-<span>**Requires**: <span class="artifact-r">[contigs-db](artifacts/contigs-db)</span> <span class="artifact-r">[external-genomes](artifacts/external-genomes)</span>.</span>
+<span>**Requires**: <span class="artifact-r">[contigs-db](artifacts/contigs-db)</span> <span class="artifact-r">[genomes-storage-db](artifacts/genomes-storage-db)</span>.</span>

 * **[anvi-cluster-contigs](programs/anvi-cluster-contigs)**: A program to cluster items in a merged anvi&#39;o profile using automatic binning algorithms..